DG5-hub/calculator/see-project/readme.txt

-2. The pipeline should have run every stage successfully
+2. The pipeline should have run every stage successfully!
+This means that following worked:
+	- build
+	- unit testing
+	- integration testing
+	- packaging
+	- uploading the application (war file)
+	- deploying it in the stage environment

 # Stage environment